• Add description, images, menus and links to your mega menu

 Day 6: Pancakes on the griddle

-Day 7: Spicy Southwest Breakfast Hash
+Day 7: Breakfast Skillet

 If you want to swap some things out with other easy camping meals, consider oatmeal, store-bought cinnamon rolls, french toast, pre-made hash browns, corn or flour tortillas to make burritos, granola, avocados, english muffins, black beans, and potatoes.